 The SKC provider portal allows your doctor to quite easily, and with much attention to privacy, refer you for consultation.
 Should you receive therapy, we can communicate (with your permission) some or all aspects of your response immediately back to your doctor so they can follow your progress.

-Dr. Frey and Dr. Watson both appreciate that many questions you may have about Ketamine Infusion and Maintenance Therapy have not been answered adequately by our website.
+We understand and appreciate that you may have many questions about Ketamine Infusion and Maintenance Therapy, and it is possible that all your questions may not have been answered adequately by our website.
 By submitting your questions, we can shape the content of our website to help you and others become as informed as possible.
 We will do our best to send you a timely response and look forward to helping you and your loved ones!.